yourbasic/api/README.md

 *Image by [ZooFari][ZF], [CC BY 3.0][CCBY3].*

-Even though API design often requires us to make diffcult trade-offs, a simpler API is almost always a better API.
+Even though API design often requires us to make difficult trade-offs, a simpler API is almost always a better API.

 TODO: